refinery29/api-standards/README.md

 If your idea isn't well-formed enough for a PR, feel free to open an Issue on this Github repo.
 We'll discuss it and figure out what changes to make.

-**NOTE:** There's a good chance we'll make this repo public.
-Please don't discuss any proproietary info in Pull Requests or Issues!

 ----

 * [Introduction](#introduction)